Applications open for our October Bootcamp. Start the application by entering your details here.Read More & Apply

 Our first Bootcamp took place in 2013 after a group of experienced NGO campaigners realised the strategies and skills they were learning weren't being shared outside the NGO world.
 So they cobbled together a week-long training programme for new campaigners.
 It was intense, exciting and chaotic.

-When it was finished the exhausted participants passed the hat, giving what they collected to the facilitators, and asked them to do it again.
-Campaign Bootcamp was born.
+When it was finished, the exhausted participants passed a hat round to collect donations for the facilitators.
+When they presented their collection to the facilitators, they asked them to do Bootcamp again - this time for other participants!
+And so, Campaign Bootcamp was born.

 Since then we have refined our training methodology, deepened our commitment to supporting the leadership of those most impacted by injustice, and expanded our networks amongst grassroots campaigners.
 We now run three immersive, hands-on trainings per year designed to give you the skills, community and confidence you need to run powerful campaigns.

 If you're fired up about creating positive change and want to learn how to run thoughtful and powerful campaigns, then Campaign Bootcamp is for you.